 Part tablet, part laptop, the Duet is all-awesome.

 The Duet finally gives us the kind of Google tablet we've wanted for a decade.
 If you've been wanting a Chromebook to test the Chrome OS waters with, the Duet is a perfect companion device before you decide whether to buy one as your primary computer.

 If you're reading Android Central, chances are you already have an awesome Android phone — and any modern Android phone will work with your Chromebook for Smart Lock — but if you don't, get almost a flagship experience without spending flagship money with the Google Pixel 4a.
 Google's latest features and quick updates, not to mention one of the best camera experiences on any phone today, make this $350 phone an absolute steal.
 Oh, and unlike most recent phones, the 4a is a phone you can comfortably use one-handed.

 A core Pixel experience — and camera — for hundreds less

 If you're new to Android, this phone is the best place to start.
-Between a cleaner software experience, best-in-class camera and better battery life than the latest Pixel 4, why would you buy anything else?
+Between a cleaner software experience, best-in-class camera, and three years of swift updates, why would you buy anything else?
 If you're on AT&T, this is also one of the only unlocked phones to support Wi-Fi Calling.

 We may earn a commission for purchases using our links.
 Learn more.